Burket Kniveton – Executive Director

 What was your nickname growing up or now?
 Yeslek – It’s “Kelsey” backwards.
 For some reason my brother and I started calling each other by our backwards names when we were kids.
 I was Yeslek, he was Bez.

-Kelsey is a recent (2016!) addition to team CRYJ.
-She is learning the ropes in a lot of different aspects of CRYJ, and enjoying every minute of it.
-Kelsey is the Mayor of Frontlandia, website re-designer extraordinaire, social media ninja, volunteer coordinator newbie and an all around renaissance woman.
+Kelsey is in charge of all aspects of CRYJ outreach, including managing all social media channels and our website, graphic design, volunteer coordination, and is the reigning Mayor of Frontlandia.
 Before stumbling into the welcoming arms of CRYJ she worked in the lobbying world of Wisconsin and lived in Melbourne, Australia for a spell.
 She has her B.A. in English from the University of Washington.
 Contact

 Board of Directors